PabloMK7/ArticBaseServer/README.md

 This section lists features that Artic Base Server cannot currently provide.
 Some of these features may be added in the future.

 ### Things that might be implemented
-- Use the console as a controller itself.
 - Broadcasting homebrew applications

 ### Things that will never be implemented